Hyedryn/elikopy/docs/introduction.rst

 improve sensitivity.
 It also grants the possibility for clinicians to perform fast preprocessing for a large variety of studies with minimal knowledge.

-The ElikoPy library was developed during a Master’s thesis.
+The ElikoPy library was developed during a Master's thesis.

 .. note::
 	If you wish to learn more about the library and its validation, we invite you to read our `Master's thesis <http://hdl.handle.net/2078.1/thesis:30673>`_.